pooyadav/LAB1/LAB1_week5/readme.md

 (3) How to distroy this memory object when execution ends.

-(4) What synchronisation mechanishms are needed this shared memory area is used properly (we will be looking synchronisation in more details later sessions based on week 5 and 6 material.)
+(4) What synchronisation mechanishms are needed  for this shared memory area to be used properly (we will be looking synchronisation in more details later sessions based on week 5 and 6 material.)

 (5) How to avoid some of the data sharing issues and still achieve paralleslism using threads.

 We will be using   #include <sys/mman.h> header files or devices into memory. mmap() creates a new mapping in the virtual address space of the calling process.
 Read about this is here: https://man7.org/linux/man-pages/man2/mmap.2.html, however, we will be looking on virtual memory management in the course a bit later.

-       mmap() creates a new mapping in the virtual address space of the calling process.
-The starting address for the new mapping is specified in addr.
-The length argument specifies the length of the mapping (which must be greater than 0).

-       If addr is NULL, then the kernel chooses the (page-aligned) address at which to create the mapping; this is the most portable method of creating a new mapping.
-If addr is not NULL, then the kernel takes it as a hint about where to place the mapping; on Linux, the kernel will pick a nearby page boundary (but always above or equal to the value specified by /proc/sys/vm/mmap_min_addr) and attempt to create the mapping there.
-If another mapping already exists there, the kernel picks a new address that may or may not depend on the hint.
-The address of the new mapping is returned as the result of the call.